ParthGarg243/Supernova-Saga/Readme.md

         - Used for creating instances of objects with image views.

 5. *Revive Feature:*
-    - If the player collects at least 3 cherries, a revive feature is activated for the character.
+    - If the player collects at least 3 stars, a revive feature is activated for the character.

 6. *Choose Your Character:*
     - Bonus feature allowing players to choose their own hero character.